RJDG97/GCP/cloud-asset-inventory/README.md

     - Logs Writer
     - Storage Object Admin
     - Artifact Registry Create-on-Push Writer
+ - Create a BigQuery dataset and table
+ - Cloud Scheduler that pushes to the created topic (frequency of update)
 ## Setup

 ### Cloud Function
-Cloud function once triggered will run the script that exports feed data from cloud assets into bigquery.
+Cloud function once triggered will run the script that exports data from cloud assets into bigquery.

  - Under Cloud Functions, create a new function
  - Set the following in the setup page